tolo/InterfaCSS/README.markdown

 ### Positioning and sizing
 Besides setting fixed values for `frame`, `bounds` and `center` properties, you also have the option of using parent (or window) relative values.
-These relative values are evaluated during styling of a view, which means that you may have to manually apply styling when the parent view frame changes, unless you are using using a `ISSRootView` as the root view of the a view hierarchy.
+These relative values are evaluated during styling of a view, which means that you may have to manually apply styling when the parent view frame changes, unless you are using using a `ISSRootView` as the root view of a view hierarchy.

 ####[Rect](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#CGRect) (frame / bounds)
 A relative rect value can be created in these ways: